 But, Muzei is different and unique in a sense, and that is reason enough to make an exemption this time.
 So, sit back and enjoy the show, you won't regret it, I promise.

 Lets start with the negative first to get it out of the way.
 Muzei is only compatible with Android 4.2 or newer devices.
 If you are stuck with an older Android version, then this is not for you.
-Try Best Wallpapers HD as an alternative for example.

 The first thing that is special about Muzei is that it applies a blur and dim effect to the wallpaper that it downloads and applies to your device automatically.